conwetlab/wstore/doc/installation-administration-guide.rst

 Introduction
 ------------

-This Installation and Administration Guide covers WStore versions since 0.3 (0.3.0, 0.3.1 and 0.4 corresponding to FI-WARE releases 3.3.1, 3.3.2 and 4.4.1).
+This Installation and Administration Guide covers WStore versions since 0.3 (0.3.0, 0.3.1, 0.4 and 0.5) corresponding to FIWARE releases 3.3.1, 3.3.2, 4.1.1 and 4.4.3).
 Any feedback on this document is highly welcomed, including bugs, typos or things you think should be included but aren't.
 Please send it to the "Contact Person" email that appears in the `Catalogue page for this GEi`_.

 .. _Catalogue page for this GEi: http://catalogue.fi-ware.eu/enablers/store-wstore